CruGlobal/mpdx-react/README.md

     // The first operation was the query to load the contact, so we test the second operation expect(mutationSpy.calls[1][0]).toMatchObject({
       operation: {
-        // Matches the name of the mutation defined in the component's .graphql file
+        // Matches the name of the mutation operation defined in the component's .graphql file
         operationName: 'DeletePartner',
         variables: {
           accountListId: 'account-list-1',